On damped second-order gradient systems: Consequences

 \end{proof*}

-\begin{cor}[\textbf{Convergence theorem for the one-dimensional case \cite{MR869543}}] Let $G\in C^{2}(\R;\R)$ and assume that $\big(u(t)\big)_{t>0}$ is bounded.
-Then $u$ converges to a single point and we have the same type of rate of convergence as in previous corollary. \end{cor}
+\begin{cor}[\textbf{Convergence theorem for the one-dimensional case \cite{MR869543}}] Let $G\in C^{2}(\R;\R)$ and let $u$ be a bounded solution to~\eqref{second1}.
+Then $u$ converges to a single point and we have the same type of rate of convergence as in the previous corollary. \end{cor}